A Refined Desert Home Literally Made of the Earth It's Built Upon

-DUST architects use lava-crete and natural airflow to create a home at one with its surroundings
+Lava-crete, natural light and abundant airflow create a home at one with its surroundings

-Situated at 5000’ elevation, the site sees its share of extreme weather, from freezing nights to mercury-boiling daytime temps.
-Even still, the clever design uses natural air circulation encouraged by well-considered window and door placement to cool the interior.
+Situated at 5000 feet elevation, the site sees its share of extreme weather, from freezing nights to mercury-boiling daytime temps.
+Even still, the clever design uses natural air circulation, encouraged by well-considered window and door placement, to cool the interior.
 A wood-burning furnace and fireplace provide warmth when needed.
-The massive walls certainly help in the process as well.
+The massive heat-absorbing walls certainly help in the process as well.

 So, are you in love with the desert yet?
 How about now?